Best cheap blenders of 2024 in the UK - I've tested these affordable blenders, all under £70

 Small capacity won't suit everyone

 If you’re not keen to commit to a chunky investment or aren’t sure how much you’ll realistically use your blender, this Breville model is a great way to test the waters.
-At just £23, you get more than you pay for here, we think.
+At just £23, you get more than you pay for here, I think.

-We were impressed at just how small the blender is, and found it really easy to use.
+I was impressed at just how small the blender is, and found it really easy to use.
 There’s one button which needs to be held down to blend, and while that makes it a bit more hands-on to use with than some other models, it does the job pretty quickly.
 Fruit and ice cubes were blended into a smooth consistency with no complaints from the relatively small 350W motor, and given that none of the blades sit flush with the base, thicker mixtures were easy to scrape out, too.

 Best cheap blender under £30